 -The Redwood Creek Challenge Trail offers not only busy-body activities like rope swings and rock climbing walls but a few restful benches under the trees.

 -Rest yourself on one of the benches around the covered promenade underneath the Silly Symphony Swings.
-You’ll get a nice overview of Paradise Pier (though this area isn’t exactly the most quiet it does not have much foot-traffic).
+You’ll get a nice overview of the water (though this area isn’t exactly the most quiet it does not have much foot-traffic).

--In front of the Tower of Terror there are places to sit in the shade.
+-In front of the Guardians of the Galaxy: Mission Breakout! there are places to sit in the shade.
 Even better, in front of the shop by the exit of the ride there is an out of the way bench.
 After a while, you won’t even notice the screams!

 -Walk Grizzly Trail behind Grizzly River Run for a quiet and cool pace and perhaps a refreshing mist from the water ride!